music-suite/music-suite/docs/src/User-Guide.md

 - Querying/folding
 - Updating aspects

-In the functional programming commonity, traverals have a powerful generalization known as optics, which also includes concepts such as lenses, prisms, folds and isomorphisms.
-Music Suite defines lenses and traversals compatible with `lens` and `microlens`.

 TODO monomorphic and polymorphic traversals (and switch names: `pitch'` is used much more than `pitch`!)